Getting sufficient sleep is vital to the survival of parrots.

 Naps are different from nighttime sleep as they’re followed by extended periods of drowsiness.
 When parrots take naps, they often remain close to the bottom of the cage rather than perching.

 If you find your parrot napping during the day too often, it may not be getting enough sleep at night.
-This can lead to health and behavioral problems, such as self-destructive and repetitive behaviors, stress, and depression.
+This can lead to problems, such as self-destructive and repetitive behaviors, stress, and depression.

 Do Parrots Take Naps?

 Parrots have a 10-12 hour sleep cycle.
 They sleep for 12 hours at night from sunrise to sunset and remain awake during daylight hours.
 However, depending on the species and climate, some parrots will sleep for 8-10 hours per night.